16 places to buy hand sanitizer right now

-The coronavirushas prompted an explosion in demand for household hygiene items like hand sanitizer and hand soap, which continue to fly off of store shelves even months into the pandemic .
-Luckily, hand sanitizer in both gel and spray form are in stock at many online retailers, though you might have to wait a little while to receive your order.
+Ordinary household hygiene items like hand sanitizer and hand soap have become hot commodities thanks to the coronavirus-- they're still flying off of shelves at stores even months into the pandemic .
+Fortunately, many online retailers are still stocking both gel and spray sanitizers, though it might take some time to receive your order.

 Many of these brands didn't make hand sanitizer before the coronavirus pandemic, but as demand for the product rose, they saw an opportunity to start manufacturing it.
 As mentioned above, some of these are a hand sanitizer spray, while others are a hand sanitizer gel.
 Both options are good when you're looking for where to buy hand sanitizer.